Join for Free

 It isn’t necessary to have a fiber food from each category, but to help ensure variety and balance, it would be a good idea to have foods from at least three of the categories.
 For example, you could serve a chili made with onions, peppers and beans served over brown rice with a raw green salad.

-There are a number of ways 75% plate foods can become 25% plate foods.
+There are several ways 75% plate foods can become 25% plate foods.

 • If they’re fried